edchelstephens/storelocator/NOTES.md

 - Is it not possible to compute based on other state or props?
   > > If computable then it is prop

+# What's the State in our App?

+- Button name?
+>> No, it is passed as a prop

+- Map Name?
+>> No, it's computed

+- Current displayed map?
+>> YES!
+IT changes based on user input